Reference Re Secession of Quebec

-Reference Re Secession of Quebec, [1998] 2 SCR 217 is a landmark judgment of the Supreme Court of Canada regarding the legality, under both Canadian and international law, of a unilateral secession of Quebec from Canada.
+Reference Re Secession of Quebec, [1998] 2 SCR 217, often referred to as the Secession Reference, is a landmark judgment of the Supreme Court of Canada regarding the legality, under both Canadian and international law, of a unilateral secession of Quebec from Canada.

 Both the Quebec government and the Canadian government stated they were pleased with the Supreme Court's opinion, pointing to different sections of the ruling.

 Background

 Following the election of a majority of Parti Québécois (PQ) Members of the National Assembly (MNAs) in the 1976 Quebec provincial election, the party formed a government and, in 1980, held an independence referendum.
 The government of the Province of Quebec asked the province's population if it should seek a mandate to negotiate sovereignty for Quebec coupled with the establishment of a new political and economic union with Canada.
 The referendum resulted in the defeat of the sovereignty option, with 59.6% voting no on sovereignty.
 The PQ was nevertheless re-elected in 1981, this time promising not to hold a referendum.

 In 1982, the federal government petitioned the Parliament of the United Kingdom in London to amend Canada's constitution so that, in the future, all further amendments would take place by means of a process of consent involving only the Parliament of Canada and the legislatures of the provinces.
 Up until this point, all amendments had taken place by means of Acts of the British Parliament, since the Canadian constitution was, strictly speaking, a simple statute of that Parliament.

 Colloquially, the switch to a domestic amendment procedure was known as patriation.
 The particular amending formula adopted in 1982 was opposed by the then-government of Quebec.
 Other concomitant constitutional changes such as the Canadian Charter of Rights and Freedoms were also opposed by Quebec, based not on rejection of their content (since, in 1975, Quebec had adopted a more complete Quebec Charter of Human Rights and Freedoms) but on the manner of their adoption and lack of amendments specific to Quebec in the package.